Paper work in the mortgage process

-Don’t be amazed with the amount of documents needed throughout the mortgage process of purchasing a home or refinancing it.
+It amazes me on the amount of documents needed to buy or refinance a home.
 In making light of the frustration I often ask to have a hair follicle placed in a Ziploc bag and sent to me; the days of walking into a bank and getting a mortgage because your credit score is 700 is long over.
 It will require everything except a blood sample.
+The logic is that you are borrower 100’s of thousands of dollars based on information written on paper.

 You must have an open mind when going through a refinance transaction.
 A good loan officer will ask a lot of questions so they can better inform you of what’s required; if you’re self-employed or retired your life just got a little more difficult.
 The more sources of income one has, the more documentation will be needed.
 Many loan officers fail to ask enough questions and the lack of experience can make for a long dragged out frustrating mortgage process.